PatrickHeneise/cordova-ios-statusbar/README.md

 4. Add ```<feature name="StatusBar">
         <param name="ios-package" value="StatusBar" />
     </feature>``` to your config.xml
-5. In Xcode 5 edit your app plist file set UIViewControllerBasedStatusBarAppearance to NO
+5. In Xcode 5 edit your app plist file set "View controller-based status bar appearance" to NO

 ##How it works